[personal profile] infinitum_noctem posting in [community profile] fan_flashworks

 As always, you can interpret the prompt literally or figuratively, in whatever way works for you.

 Each work created for this challenge should be posted as a new entry to the comm.
-Posting starts now and continues up until the challenge ends at 4pm Pacific Time on Sunday, February 1st.
+Posting starts now and continues up until the challenge ends at 4pm Pacific Time on Sunday, 10th May.
 No sign-up required.

 All kinds of fanworks in all fandoms are welcome.
 Please have a look at our guidelines before you play.
 If you have any questions or concerns, don't hesitate to contact a mod.
 And if you have any suggestions for future challenges, you can leave them in the comments of this post.